ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     jobtitle: Production Manager
     bio: >-
-      Rob is a remarkable and incredibly loyal member of our team as he has served 18 years and holds the outstanding record of 17 years with 100% attendance!
+      Rob is a remarkable and incredibly loyal member of our team as he has served 18 years and holds the outstanding record of 100% attendance for 17 years!
 Since joining in 2003 as a production operator, Rob has been fiercely committed to improving our operations by lean manufacturing and project managing machinery investments.
 Rob also oversees our engineering department and is responsible for all machinery services and tooling calibrations.

-      Robs daughter is a future football star after being signed by Manchester United U9's Girls Football Team.
+      Rob is an F1 fanatic and is a proud father after his daughter recently signed up with Manchester United U9's Girls Football Club!
     image: /img/team6-1-.png
     interests:
       - football